agathoklisx/libved/README.md

  * this code has acces to the root structure, and should use the get/set
  * specific to types methods to access the underlying properties.

+ * Memory Interface
+ * The library uses the reallocarray() from OpenBSD (a calloc wrapper that catches
+ * integer overflows, and exposes a public mutable handler function that is invoked
+ * on such overflows or when there is not enough memory available errors.
+ * This function is meant to be set by the user of the library, on the application
+ * side and scope.
+The provided one exits the program with a detailed message.

+ * It implements two those wrappers.
+Alloc (size) and Realloc (object, size).
+ * Both they return void *.

  /* LICENSE:
   * I wish we could do without LICENSES.
 In my world it is natural to give credits